tionis/Web_Data_Engineering_Project/docs/dev/api.md

 Accepts a vote object to remove from its event.

 ### /api/create
-Accepts an event to save to datastore.
-Returns HTTP 400 if it alreay exists.
+Accepts an event to save to data store.
+Returns HTTP 400 if it already exists.
+Returns the event as it was processed by the server.